How to catch Unown in Pokémon Go

 Unown seems to be hard to find but it doesn't seem to have an especially low catch rate or high flee rate.
 So, if you do find it, you should be able to get it.
 That said, best practices are best practices for a reason:

-- Use a Razz Berry.
+- Use a Golden Razz Berry.
 Unlike other bonuses, it's not dependent on you hitting the target.
-It'll work when you do.
-And there's no point in using a Pinap Berry because Unown doesn't evolve.
+And there's no point in using a Pinap Berry because Unown doesn't evolve nor does it power up to a significant enough level to be worth hoarding candy.

 - Throw a Curve Ball.
 A successfully thrown Curve Ball has a higher catch rate than a Great Ball and almost as good as an Ultra Ball.